Proboscis Monkeys, Borneo

 We stayed at the Sepilok Forest Edge Resort, which was absolutely spectacular.
 This nature resort has luxury chalets set in their own natural environment, including an open-air shower.
 For those on a budget, they have a mixed dormitory room too.

-Alternatively, you’ll find several other similar nature lodges in Sepilok, all of which are walking distance to the Sepilok Orangutan Centre.
-Other good options for luxury accommodation are Sepilok Nature Reserve, Sepilok Jungle Resort, and Nature Lodge Sepilok.
+Alternatively, you’ll find several other choices for luxury accommodation, including Sepilok Nature Reserve, Sepilok Jungle Resort, and Nature Lodge Sepilok.

 For budget accommodation, you’ll find plenty of homestays, but none of them are in walking distance.